-In the Branches, non-bleached, 100% recyclable paper hand towels are used, produced by an ISO 14001 certified paper mill.
+In the Branches, non-bleached, 100% recyclable paper hand towels are used.

 The companies from which the Bank purchases cleaning materials and the firms assigned with cleaning work are contractually bound to supply and/or use materials which as a minimum are approved by the National Chemical Laboratory and, if possible, be Ecolabel certified.

-In purchasing supplies for printing and IT equipment, the priority is to opt for refurbished toners and drums, where possible, with these supplies currently accounting for over 70% of the total quantity ordered.
+In purchasing supplies for printing and IT equipment, the priority is to opt for refurbished toners and drums.

 In what concerns purchases of fixed equipment of considerable value, suppliers are required to provide evidence of their participation in the system for the alternative management of waste electrical and electronic equipment (WEEE).

 Workplaces are designed and constructed so as to ensure the best possible conditions for Personnel and Customers and are built and maintained using environment-friendly materials.

 The Branches undergo complete renovation, to ensure that use is made of the latest systems and infrastructure.

 The Bank respects the architectural heritage of each area, attaches particular significance to retaining the local character upon building or renovating its Branches, and always uses modern, environment-friendly materials.